 Dog Park Etiquette

-The Fredericksburg Dog Park Association has announced it’s official grand opening.
-It will open on Saturday, December 15th at 10am.
+Dogologie hosts several fundraisers benefitting the Fredericksburg Dog Park Association, an organization that has worked hard to bring our city a dog park and to help maintain its upkeep.
 We are so excited for the city of Fredericksburg, a very dog friendly town, to finally have a dog park of their own.
 Another place for dogs and dog lovers to meet and play.
-As we get closer to the grand opening, we would like to share some Dog Park Etiquette.
+Since we encourage our guests to visit the park, we would like to share some Dog Park Etiquette with our audiences.

 DOG PARK ETIQUETTE